 Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

-A rapidly aging marine biologist races through a war-torn metro, battling for survival in a crumbling dystopia.
+A marine biologist, relying on a volatile compound to stay ahead of time, races through a war-torn metro, battling for survival in a crumbling dystopia while risking her own destruction.

 Another explosion rocked the metro.
 Marzanna whimpered, “I’ll never get used to 77.”